 - Contusion: Characterized by bleeding in the brain, contusions can be caused by direct impact to the head, and may require surgery.

-- Coup-contrecoup: These injuries are classified by damage on both sides of the head - the side of impact and the opposite side, where the brain hits the skull.
+- Coup-contrecoup: These injuries are classified by damage to both sides of the head, including the side of impact and the area where the brain hits the skull.

-- Diffuse Axonal: Often seen in cases of Shaken Baby Syndrome, a diffuse axonal injury involves tearing of the brain structure and nerve tissue.
+- Diffuse Axonal: Often seen in cases of shaken baby syndrome, a diffuse axonal injury occurs when there is a tear in the brain structure and nerve tissue.

-- Penetration: The force of a foreign object entering the brain causes penetration injuries.
+- Penetration: The force of a foreign object entering the brain results in penetration injuries.